shiv-tech-git/qnotes/README.md

 ```
 create symbol link: ln -s /path/to/file /path/to/link
 link note for collision
+other/bash/link_note
 Specify note:
 ```
-If there are some notes with the same hint, enter more specific hint.
-When only one note left, nano editor will be opened by default.
-Do edit without new lines.
-Close editor and save changes.
+If multiple notes displayed for the same hint, enter more specific hint.
+When only one note left, editor will be opened.
+Do edit and save changes.

 ### __quick note delete__